Arum palaestinum: Medicinal uses

+In culture

 Engraved drawings of various species of Arum are seen in the Temple of Thutmose III in Karnak (Egypt), depicting the plants when they were brought from Canaan in the year 1447 BCE.
 The plant is mentioned in the Mishnah, where its cultivation and use as food was described.

 Theophrastus' Enquiry into Plants, described the necessity of leaching the roots and leaves before they can be eaten.

 The 11th-century Mishnaic exegete Nathan ben Abraham describes the cultivation of the plant in the Levant:

 'If arum is covered up with earth in the Seventh Year' (Sheviit 5:2).
 This arum that is being covered up with earth does not belong to the [prohibition of] Seventh Year produce, but is rather from last year's produce.
 Its manner is such that when it smells the smell of moisture it sprouts.
 Therefore, they would bury great quantities [of this plant] together and cover them up with dry earth, and the members of one's household would transfer its leaves to [a place] beneath a roof, so that they will not sprout in the Seventh Year.
 'When arum has remained after the Seventh Year' (Sheviit 5:4).
 This arum is the kind that is called qalqās (Taro), being similar to [the leaves of] ar-rakaf (Cyclamen), but this is better than it, and its leaves are eaten immediately after sprouting, and it grows quickly, but its roots which are the [plant's] main fruit does not finish [its growth] and is suitable [for replanting] even after three years [from the time that it is uprooted and buried in dry soil].